Qantas to separate international business in turnaround plan

 As part of a five-year turnaround plan, the international and domestic businesses will have separate chief executives and operational and commercial plans, the carrier said in a stock exchange filing.

-Simon Hickey, CEO for its frequent flyer programme, was named as CEO of Qantas International.
-The Qantas Frequent Flyer division reported underlying earnings before interest and tax EBIT.L of A$119 million in the half-year ended December, accounting for more than 40 percent of the group's results.
+Simon Hickey, CEO for its frequent flyer program, was named as CEO of Qantas International.
+The Qantas Frequent Flyer division reported underlying earnings before interest and tax (EBIT) of A$119 million ($117.29 million) in the half-year ended December, accounting for more than 40 percent of the group's results.

 Lyell Strambi, group executive for airline operations, was named as CEO for domestic operations.